-- Suspected wet age-related macular degeneration (AMD) referral – This service helps high street opticians identify suspected wet AMD in patients during their routine eye test.
+- Suspected Wet Age-related Macular Degeneration (AMD) Referral – This service helps high street opticians identify suspected wet AMD in patients during their routine eye test.
 By urgently referring patients directly to a hospital or community clinic, further tests can be carried out and treatment can be started within two weeks if necessary.

 We have launched a community service to support people who have glaucoma, where the condition is now stable.
-If your care is being transferred into this new community service your consultant will write to you to let you know this is going to happen.
-They will also give you details about where you can choose to be seen for your appointments in future.
-For more information about this new service see our patient information leaflet
+If your care is being transferred into this new community service your consultant will write to you to let you know this is going to happen, they will also give you details about where you can choose to be seen for your appointments in future (please click here for a list of where you can choose to be seen).

 Feedback on new service provision Have you used one of these new services?
 If so, we’d love to hear from you about your experience.
 Email us at email@example.com